 How long does it take to get an EAD card after filing Form I-765?

-Most applicants receive their EAD card within two to six months.
+Processing times vary widely by category.
+As of early 2026, typical processing times range from three months to over one year.
 You can track your case using your receipt number on the USCIS website.
 Lighthouse monitors USCIS processing times and provides updates through your case dashboard so you know what to expect at each stage.

 What is the filing fee for Form I-765, and who is exempt?

-The filing fee depends on your category.
+The filing fee depends on your category and was subject to inflation-based increases effective January 1, 2026.
 Some applicants, such as asylum seekers or refugees, are exempt.
-Always confirm current fees on uscis.gov.
-We can help you verify your category’s fee requirements and walk you through he correct payment method or fee waiver request.
+Always confirm current fees on the USCIS fee schedule page.
+We can help you verify your category's fee requirements and walk you through the correct payment method or fee waiver request.

 Can I work while waiting for my EAD approval notice?

-You cannot begin employment until you receive your EAD card or qualify for an automatic extension under your category.
+You cannot begin employment until you receive your EAD card.
+As of October 30, 2025, automatic extensions were eliminated for most renewal categories.
 Lighthouse can help you plan your employment start date and make sure your renewal is filed early enough to avoid gaps in work authorization.

 What should I do if I move after filing?